lpryszcz/htseq/doc/contrib.rst

 Several parts of HTSeq are written in Cython_.
 In case you don't know it
 yet: Cython, a fork from Pyrex, is a kind of Python compiler.
-You annotate Python code with additional type informations (the lines starting with ``cdef`` in the source code).
+You annotate Python code with additional type information (the lines starting with ``cdef`` in the source code).
 Cython will then transform the Cython source file (with extension ``pyx``) into a C file, which calls the appropriate functions of Python's C API.
 Without type annotation, this looks and feels